p-svacha/TransportFever2Mods/phil42_geoguessr-cameras_1/README.md

-# Dynamic Town Spawns
+# Geoguessr Cameras
-This mods adds the feature of new towns being created during the game.
-Similar to the way that new industries can spawn during a playthrough, the same thing can now happen with towns!
+This mods adds new camera tools to the game.
+Inspired by the likes of Geoguessr or randomstreetview.com, these new camera tools will bring you to a random point on the map of some sorts.
+There are many different modes implemented, for example you can follow a random person, or jump to a random industry, or jump to a fully random position anywhere on the map.
+And that is all this mod does, it provides tools to move the camera.
+Nothing more, nothing less.